Vaka-Consulting/ecosystem-marketplace-app/packages/graphql-common/README.md

-# Empowa GraphQL Common Package
+# GraphQL Common Package

 ## Overview

-The Empowa GraphQL Common package is a shared library based on the Apollo GraphQL server.
-It provides a set of common functionalities and utilities for building GraphQL APIs within the Empowa ecosystem, promoting code reusability and standardization.
+The GraphQL Common package is a shared library based on the Apollo GraphQL server.
+It provides a set of common functionalities and utilities for building GraphQL APIs within the ecosystem, promoting code reusability and standardization.

 ## Features